 I love a good nerd story—who doesn’t?
 From The Big Bang Theory to the now-pervasive presence of fandom, being a nerd is cool again.
-When I was a teen, though, there weren’t many novels celebrating nerdom, much less ones in a YA genre since that was still emerging (now I’m dating myself).
+When I was a teen, though, there weren’t many novels about nerds or celebrating nerdom, much less ones in a YA genre since that was still emerging (now I’m dating myself).
 But today, nerd-themed YA books are hitting the shelves like never before.
-So how do you know which ones you should buy, borrow, or bypass?
+So how do you know which novels about nerds you should buy, borrow, or bypass?
 Here are some pro tips.

 King Dork by Frank Portman

 King Dork nerds it up like no other.
 Our hero is the grody and misunderstood misfit, Tom Henderson.
 Tom loves music and operates on the fringe society, just another misunderstood teen, until he decides to go on a journey of finding more about his late father through obsessively looking for clues in J. D. Salinger’s cult-classic novel, The Catcher in the Rye.
 Caught in the crosshairs of a few conspiracies, Tom must keep his shit together to stay alive in high school and beyond.
 Portman’s novel is definitely a send-up of teen years.
 I know because I, too, was bathed in the waters of Salinger.
 I liked this novel, but sometimes Tom’s caustic narration got to me.
 It was an entertaining read, but I don’t see any reason to own it.
 This novel is the first in a series with two published and a third in the works.

 The Geek’s Guide to Unrequited Love by Sarvenaz Tash